slazav/cryoblocks/Readme.md

 to each block is found.
 Using these values new temperatures of each block are found.

-Currently blocks with zero heat capacity are not supported.
-To implement this one should solve equation `Q(T) = 0` for such blocks at every step.
+If blocks have zero heat capacity they are calculated differently: before and after each step a zero of total heat flow on every such block is found as a function of temperaures of these blocks.

 #### Dimention parameter reading